Andrew Mallard

 Andrew Mark Mallard (16 August 1962 – 18 April 2019) was a British-born Australian who was wrongfully convicted of murder in 1995 and sentenced to life imprisonment.
 Almost 12 years later, after an appeal to the High Court of Australia, his conviction was quashed and a retrial ordered.
 However, the charges against him were dropped and Mallard was released.
 At the time, the Director of Public Prosecutions stated that Mallard remained the prime suspect and that if further evidence became available he could still be prosecuted.
-He was released from prison in 2006 after his conviction was quashed by the High Court, and paid $3.25 million compensation by the state government.
+He was released from prison in 2006 after his conviction was quashed by the High Court, and was paid $3.25 million compensation by the state government.

-In 2007 police conducted a review of the investigation and subsequently a cold case review.
-As a result, they uncovered sufficiently compelling evidence to charge convicted murderer Simon Rochford with the murder of Pamela Lawrence and to eliminate Mallard as a person of interest.
-After being publicly named as a suspect, Rochford was found dead in his cell at Albany Prison, having committed suicide.
 The Western Australian Commission on Crime and Corruption investigated whether there was misconduct by any public officer (police, prosecutors or members of parliament) associated with this case and made findings against two policemen and a senior prosecutor.

 Mallard died on 18 April 2019 in Los Angeles, the home area of his fiancée, at about 1:30 am local time, after being involved in a hit and run.